List of African-American United States Cabinet members

-On January 20, 2001, Colin Powell was appointed secretary of state, which is first in the United States presidential line of succession among Cabinet secretaries, which in turn makes him the highest-ranking African-American in the federal government's history.
-On January 26, 2005, Condoleezza Rice became the highest-ranking black woman in line when she was appointed to the same position.
-On January 20, 2021, Kamala Harris replaced both Powell and Rice as the highest-ranking African-American person in the line of succession when she was inaugurated as vice president.
+On January 20, 2001, Colin Powell assumed the post of Secretary of State under President George W. Bush, which made him the highest-ranked black Jamaican-American among cabinet secretaries to enter the presidential line of succession, standing fourth.
+Condoleezza Rice took over the same position in 2005, during Bush's second term, making her the highest-placed Black person in line to the presidency.
+Kamala Harris replaced both Powell and Rice to become the highest-ranking black person ever to be in the line of succession upon being inaugurated as the first black Jamaican/Indian-American vice president on January 20, 2021, alongside President Joe Biden.

-President Bill Clinton named the most African-Americans as secretaries to his first-term Cabinet, with four: former DAV executive director Jesse Brown as secretary of veterans affairs; DNC chairman Ron Brown as secretary of commerce; U.S. representative Mike Espy (D-MS) as secretary of agriculture; and corporate director Hazel R. O'Leary as secretary of energy.
+President Bill Clinton named the most African-Americans as secretaries to his first-term cabinet, with four: former U.S. representative Mike Espy (D-MS) as Secretary of Agriculture; DNC chairman Ron Brown as Secretary of Commerce; corporate director Hazel R. O'Leary as Secretary of Energy; and DAV executive director Jesse Brown as Secretary of Veterans affairs.
 Clinton exceeded that record by three, including cabinet reshuffles during his second term in office.

-The Department of Housing and Urban Development has had the most African-American secretaries, with six.
-The Department of Transportation has had three; the departments of Education, Health and Human Services, Justice, State, and Veterans Affairs have had two; the departments of Agriculture, Commerce, Defense, Energy, Homeland Security, and Labor have had one.
-The departments of Interior and Treasury are the only existing executive departments that do not have African-American secretaries yet.
+The Department of Housing and Urban Development has had the most African-American secretaries, with seven.
+The Department of Transportation has had three; the Departments of Education, Health and Human Services, Justice, State, and Veterans Affairs have had two; the Departments of Agriculture, Commerce, Defense, Energy, Homeland Security, and Labor have had one.
+The Departments of the Interior and the Treasury are the only existing executive departments that have not yet had African-American secretaries.

-The totals for this list include only African-American presidential appointees confirmed (if necessary) by the United States Senate to cabinet or cabinet-level positions and taking their oath of office; they do not include acting officials or nominees awaiting confirmation.
+The totals for this list include only African-American presidential appointees confirmed (if necessary) by the U.S. Senate to cabinet or cabinet-level positions and taking their oath of office; they do not include acting officials or nominees awaiting confirmation.

+Barack Obama, the 44th President of the United States, is the most senior African American to have held a role related to the U.S. Cabinet.
+Although not officially a member, he held the unique position of chairing the Cabinet during his presidency.

-Permanent Cabinet members
+Permanent cabinet members

 The following list includes African-Americans who have held permanent positions in the Cabinet, all of whom are in the line of succession to the presidency.
 The table below is organized based on the beginning of their terms in office.
-Officeholders whose terms begin the same day are ranked according to presidential order of succession.
+Officeholders whose terms begin the same day are listed according to the presidential order of succession.